Changissnz/selfinterest/README.md

 is what occurs when the merit of political status can no longer be found by civil consensus.
-Oda Nobunaga launched a campaign, in the 1560's, to unify all of Japan, this being possible only by violent confrontation with lords from other regions of the islands, each believing that they rightfully had the merit to continue rule without having to be subservient to Nobunaga.
+Oda Nobunaga launched a campaign, in the 1560's, to unify all of Japan, this being possible only by violent confrontation with lords from other regions of the islands.
+Each believed that they rightfully had the merit to continue rule without having to be subservient to Nobunaga.